5 tips to boost social media lead generation

 Gated content can include ebooks, checklists, trade secrets, tutorials and much more, but it needs to be heavy-weight.

 To leverage on your gated content, make sure you incorporate it into your social media strategy and share it regularly on your organisation’s Twitter, Facebook, and LinkedIn profiles.
-Doing this allows you to directly link leads to your social media accounts and track the contents effectiveness.
+Doing this allows you to directly link leads to your social media accounts and track the effectiveness of the content.

 3. Run social media adverts